Harris Seizes Historic Moment in Accepting VP Nomination

 “Without fanfare or recognition, they organized, testified, rallied, marched, and fought — not just for their vote, but for a seat at the table,” Harris said.
 “We’re not often taught their stories.
 But as Americans, we all stand on their shoulders.”

-Harris blistered Trump, something she’s expected to do frequently as she campaigns with Biden in the coming months — though in-person events are expected to remain impossible as the virus rages.
-She recalled her days in the courtroom when she would declare “Kamala Harris for the people,” recalling a slogan from her presidential campaign, and noted, “I know a predator when I see one."
-She didn't mention the president by name then but didn't spare him later.
+Harris also blistered Trump, something she’s expected to do frequently as she campaigns with Biden in the coming months — though in-person events may remain impossible as the coronavirus rages.
+She recalled her days in the courtroom when she would declare “Kamala Harris for the people,” reviving a slogan from her presidential campaign, while noting, “I know a predator when I see one.”
+She didn’t mention the president by name then but didn’t spare him later.

 “Donald Trump’s failure has cost lives and livelihoods,” Harris said.
 She later added, “Right now, we have a president who turns our tragedies into political weapons.
 Joe will be a president who turns our challenges into purpose.”

-But it didn't always go smoothly.
-Harris launched her presidential bid with expectations that she would electrify the field, only to see her campaign struggle to find a consistent message and fizzle, ending months before the first votes were cast.
+But things didn’t always go smoothly.
+Harris launched her presidential bid with expectations that she would electrify the field, only to see her campaign struggle to find a consistent message and fizzle months before the first votes were cast.

 Harris said her mother instilled in her and her sister values that charted the course of their lives.

 “She raised us to be proud, strong Black women,” Harris said.
-“And she raised us to know and be proud of our Indian heritage.
-She taught us to put family first — the family you’re born into and the family you choose.”
+“And she raised us to know and be proud of our Indian heritage.”

-The campaign is deeply personal for Harris.
+The campaign is deeply personal for Harris in others ways, too.
 She spoke Wednesday of her friendship with the former vice president’s son Beau, who died of brain cancer in 2015.
 He and Harris became close while both were state attorneys general.

 “I knew Joe as vice president.
 I knew Joe on the campaign trail,” she said.
 “But I first got to know Joe as the father of my friend.”